spiral/docs/queue/configuration.md

 > Read how to setup standalone worker [here](/queue/standalone.md).

 ## Configuration
-Jobs extension does not require configuration on application end, however, you must specify broker connections and available queue pipelines in `.rr` file.
-The extension configuration must be located in the `jobs` section:
+Jobs extension does not require configuration on application end.
+However, you must specify broker connections and available queue pipelines in `.rr` file.
+Locate the extension configuration in the `jobs` section:

 ```yaml
 jobs: